KseniiaDzhigun/E-commerce-Crown-v1/README.md

 ## Technologies
 This project is gradually improved using more advanced topics, e.g., this was initially built with Context API.
 Then it was migrated over to Redux-Saga.
 This project was also initially written using Javascript, sass.
 Then it was updated with CSSinJS and Typescript.
-It might look simple but it is made following the best coding practices and keeping in mind scalability.